 Other types of traffic violations that might be considered lane-change accidents include improper passing, improper use of turn lanes or emergency lanes, or otherwise changing lanes when not permitted to do so.
 Since these types of laws are usually intended to prevent accidents, it can be hard for a driver cited for a violation to try to argue that they weren’t at fault for the accident.
 Distracted driving accidents is also a common factor in lane-change accidents since the distraction can make the driver less observant when changing lanes.

-Fault for Unsafe Lane-Change Accident
+Fault For Unsafe Lane-Change Accidents

 There is not really a difference between an improper lane change and an unsafe lane change.
 Instead, these words might be used interchangeably.
 Unsafe lane change can also sometimes be more specific than improper lane change.